In a nutshell

 8-step brilliant Legoland gameplan – to ensure you get the most out of your day

-3 It’s all about pace.
+3. It’s all about pace.
 It’s too tiring and unrelenting to do queue/thrill/queue/thrill/queue/thrill – you need some quieter activity too.
-The 4D cinema, Duplo theatre, Miniland and some of the little Lego models dotted around the park are fascinating and a great way to reduce the intensity while keeping energy up
+The 4D cinema, open-air shows, Duplo theatre, Miniland and some of the little Lego models dotted around the park are fascinating and a great way to reduce the intensity while keeping energy up.

 Is it worth buying Reserve and Ride at Legoland Windsor?

-Basically yes if you have the money, but it is very expensive – prices start from £15 (off-peak) until 20 May, and then from 5 September 2022.
-Between 21 May and 4 September, prices are from £25.
+Basically yes if you have the money, but it is very expensive – prices start from £15 (off-peak) but can go up to £30 per person during weekends and school holidays.

 Reserve and Ride has replaced the previous Legoland Q-Bot and enables you to jump the queues of the busiest rides or at its cheapest, it lets you reserve your place in a queue without physically having to do it – a bit like someone queuing for you while you do something else.

-With the ultimate package you really don’t need to queue at all – simply fast track your way to the front of each queue.
-If you have the money to spend, then it will enable you to pack in a lot more rides and free you from the dreaded queues.
+With the ultimate package you really don't need to queue at all – simply fast track your way to the front of each queue.
+If you have the money to spend, then it will enable you to pack in a lot more rides and free you from the dreaded queues, but prices start at £70 per person.
 It would make a big difference to your experience if you can afford it!

-If you’re smart, it’s not essential.
-Use our gameplan, and you’ll still have a brilliant day out.
+If you're smart – and flexible – it's not essential.
+Use our gameplan, and you'll still have a brilliant day out.

 What to watch out for